 A species of cricket has broken an unlikely world record: largest testicles in relation to body weight.

-The tuberous bushcricket's testicles account for 14 percent of its body weight.
-To put that in perspective, the testicles of a man weighing 200 pounds (91 kilograms) with that ball-to-body ratio would weigh 28 pounds (12.7 kilograms).
+The Tuberous bushcricket's testicles account for 14 percent of its body weight.
+To put that in perspective, the testicles of a man weighing 200 pounds (91 kilograms) with that ball-to-body ratio would weigh 28 pounds (12.7 kg). [ Image of cricket and its testicles ]

-The bushcricket, whose anatomical extremes were reported Tuesday in the journal Biology Letters, edges out the record of a species of fruit fly, Drosophila bifurca, whose testes-to-body weight ratio has been recorded as 10.6 percent.
+The bushcricket, whose anatomical extremes are reported today (Nov.
+9) in the journal Biology Letters, edges out the record of a species of fruit fly, Drosophila bifurca, whose testes to body weight ratio has been recorded as 10.6 percent.

-Bushcrickets, known in Australia and America as katydids, are found worldwide, said study researcher Karim Vahed, a reader in behavioral ecology at Britain's University of Derby.
+Bushcrickets, known in Australia and America as katydids, are found worldwide, said study researcher Karim Vahed, a reader in behavioral ecology at the Universtiy of Derby in the United Kingdom.
 Tuberous bushcrickets are found in grassy areas of southern Europe, where Vahed and his colleagues often collect specimens to study the evolutionary biology of insect mating.

 Large testes "allow males to capitalize on the readily available supply of willing females," Vahed said.
 "They allow males to have a greater rate of ejaculate production rather than producing extra-large ejaculates."